Sexuality and marital status of Jesus: Mary Magdalene

 The non-canonical 3rd-century Gospel of Philip, using Coptic variants of the Greek κοινωνός (koinōnos), describes Jesus' relationship with Mary Magdalene.
 The gospel uses cognates of koinōnos and Coptic equivalents to refer both to the literal pairing of men and women in marriage and sexual intercourse, but also metaphorically, referring to a spiritual partnership, and the reunification of the Gnostic Christian with the divine realm.

 The Gospel of Philip mentions Mary Magdalene as one of three women named Mary "who always walked with the Lord" (Philip 59.6–11).
 The work also says that the Lord loved her more than all the disciples, and used to kiss her often (Philip 63.34–36).
 Author John Dickson argues that it was common in early Christianity to kiss a fellow believer by way of greeting (1 Peter 5:14), thus such kissing would have no romantic connotations.
-Kripal writes that "the historical sources are simply too contradictory and simultaneously too silent" to make absolute declarations regarding Jesus' sexuality.
+Professor of philosophy and religion Jeffrey J. Kripal writes that "the historical sources are simply too contradictory and simultaneously too silent" to make absolute declarations regarding Jesus' sexuality.

 Bart Ehrman, a scholar of the Greek New Testament and early Christianity, concludes that historical evidence says nothing at all about Jesus' sexuality—"certainly nothing to indicate that Jesus and Mary had a sexual relationship of any kind".
 Ehrman says that the question people ask him most often is whether Mary Magdalene and Jesus of Nazareth married each other (after the claim was popularized in The Da Vinci Code):

 It is not true that the Dead Sea Scrolls contained Gospels that discussed Mary and Jesus. ...
 Nor is it true that the marriage of Mary and Jesus is repeatedly discussed in the Gospels that didn't make it into the New Testament.
 In fact, it is never discussed at all—never even mentioned, not even once. ...
 It is not true that the Gospel of Philip calls Mary Jesus' spouse.

 Polygamy

 Early Latter Day Saints Apostle Orson Hyde taught that Jesus was a polygamist who was married to Mary Magdalene, Martha, and Mary of Bethany, and fathered children with them.
 He also taught that the marriage at Cana was Jesus' own wedding.
-This idea is not official LDS doctrine, although it has certainly entered into Mormon folklore.
+This idea is not official LDS doctrine, although it has entered into Mormon folklore.